Skip to main content

 curl -o versions.yaml "https://install.portworx.com/$PXVER/version?kbver=$KBVER"

-2. (Optional) If your installation images are spread across multiple custom registries, update your version manifest with the custom registry location details.
-You can use DNS hostname+domain or IP addresses (IPv4 or IPv6) to specify the container registry server in the following format:
+2. (Optional) If your installation uses images from multiple custom registries, update the version manifest with the custom registry location details.
+You can use a DNS hostname and domain, or IP addresses (IPv4 or IPv6), to specify the container registry server in the following format:

 <dns-host.domain or IPv4 or IPv6>[:<port>]/repository/image:tag